-Graduates can understand and summarize sustainable organisations and their diverse challenges.
-Graduates are equipped to explain the elements of sustainable and agile organisations.
+The students can understand and summarize sustainable organizations and their diverse challenges.
+Graduates are equipped to explain the elements of sustainable and agile organizations.
 They can describe the meaning and approach and define their objectives.
-Furthermore, graduates understand the three sectors of integrative sustainability (economic, ecological and social) and their importance for an equal coexistence as well as correlations in the field of "sustainable organisations".
+Furthermore, graduates understand the three sectors of integrative sustainability (economic, ecological and social) and their importance for an equal coexistence as well as correlations in the field of "sustainable organizations."

-Graduates have the specialist knowledge and the conceptual skills to critically question sustainable organisations, their development and management, explain their objectives and apply the multifaceted components necessary for sustainable organisations.
+The students have the specialist knowledge and the conceptual skills to critically question sustainable organizations, their development and management, explain their objectives and apply the multifaceted components necessary for sustainable organizations.
 They are equipped to apply the "trias model" (TBL) of integrative sustainability to modern business management.

-Graduates have a special interaction with the lecturers in this module, which is particularly facilitated through the project days/excursions.
+The students have a special interaction with the lecturers in this module, which is particularly facilitated through the project days/excursions.
 The content and questions are communicated practice-oriented and then worked out in the team.
 Profound group dynamic and in-depth communicative exchange is indispensable in this module.

-Graduates are competent to understand the challenges of sustainable organisations and take them up within the framework of their own understanding of leadership.
-Thus, they meet the requirements for sustainable organisational leadership and development.
-Graduates develop in this module a profound understanding of what is required in "sustainable organisations" and are consequently trained for modern and sustainable organisational management and development.
+The students are competent to understand the challenges of sustainable organizations and take them up within the framework of their own understanding of leadership.
+Thus, they meet the requirements for sustainable organizational leadership and development.
+The students develop in this module a profound understanding of what is required in "sustainable organizations" and are consequently trained for modern and sustainable organizational management and development.